mir-group/pair_allegro/README.md

     Exception: Argument passed to at() was not in the map
     ```

     A: We now require models to have been trained with stress support, which is achieved by replacing `ForceOutput` with `StressForceOutput` in the training configuration.
 Note that you do not need to train on stress (though it may improve your potential, assuming your stress data is correct and converged).
-If you desperately wish to keep using a model without stress output, you can remove lines that look like [these](https://github.com/mir-group/pair_allegro/blob/99036043e74376ac52993b5323f193dee3f4f401/pair_allegro_kokkos.cpp#L332-L343) in your version of `pair_allegro[_kokkos].cpp`.
+If you desperately wish to keep using a model without stress output, there are two options: 1) Remove lines that look like [these](https://github.com/mir-group/pair_allegro/blob/99036043e74376ac52993b5323f193dee3f4f401/pair_allegro_kokkos.cpp#L332-L343) in your version of `pair_allegro[_kokkos].cpp` 2) Redeploy the model with an updated config file, as described [here](https://github.com/mir-group/nequip/issues/69#issuecomment-1129273665).